Dermatitis, Allergic Contact

 Sensitized workers should avoid further exposure to the allergen.
 This avoidance alone is an effective remedy.
 Allergic contact dermatitis may be treated with anti-inflammatory drugs, and with ointments and skin cleansers.
 In general, the affected skin should be protected from physical trauma, excessive sunlight, wind, and rapid temperature changes while the dermatitis is active.

-Establishing a good program to avoid exposure of the skin to allergens is of vital importance to eliminate allergic contact dermatitis.
+Establishing a program to avoid exposure of the skin to allergens is will help to eliminate allergic contact dermatitis.

 As with all hazardous conditions in the workplace, the best control is at the source of the problem.
-The Canadian Hazardous Product Regulations and the applicable provincial Workplace Hazardous Materials Information System (WHMIS) Regulations require workers to be informed about the nature of the products they are exposed to and how to work with them safety.
+The Canadian Hazardous Product Regulations and the applicable provincial Workplace Hazardous Materials Information System (WHMIS) Regulations require workers to be informed about the nature of the products they are exposed to and how to work with them safely.
 SDSs should be reviewed to identify ingredients that may lead to sensitivities.
 Additional information may be needed from the manufacturer or through available texts or research articles.

 Personal hygiene, including hand washing, is very important to prevent contact dermatitis, but workers should be aware that excessive hand washing with soap and detergents can also damage the skin.
 Washrooms, toilets, and showers should be conveniently located and supplied with adequate hot water, disposable towels, and soap.